RTXteam/RTX/README.md

 # RTX Reasoning Tool proof-of-concept (POC) software

-RTX is being collaboratively developed by a team of investigators at Oregon State University, Institute for Systems Biology, Ohio State University.
+The RTX Reasoning Tool POC software is being collaboratively developed by a [team of investigators](#RTX leadership team) at Oregon State University, Institute for Systems Biology, Ohio State University.

 ## Organization of this repository